S.A.L.T. Bar: Unraveling the Mystery of South America’s Pisco

 If you are traveling along the Pacific Coast of Peru and Chile and you are not opposed to the occasional tipple, you will likely come across the spirit called pisco that tastes like brandy.
 You will likely have pisco sour, the most famous cocktail made with pisco, after (or sometimes during) an iconic South American travel experience, such as visiting Machu Picchu or cruising past glaciers in the Chilean fjords.
 Somewhere along the way you will fall in love with pisco and buy a bottle to take home, either right at a pisco distillery or even at an airport liquor store.
 This is how it usually plays out.

-While most spirit professionals have come around to the fact that there is great pisco to be found in both Peru and Chile, most residents of those countries would not touch the pisco of the other until somewhat recently.
-And yet, are the two versions really that different?
+Although most spirit professionals have come around to the fact that there is great pisco to be found in both Peru and Chile, most residents of those countries would not touch the pisco of the other until somewhat recently.
+But are the two versions really that different?

 The pressure caused some producers to start distilling their grape juice around the end of the sixteenth century and early seventh century.
 They called it pisco, which was the name of the clay vessels it was stored in, as well as a port south of Lima where much of it was exported from.
 By the late 1700s, after a major earthquake decimated the wine industry, and wine loving Jesuits were expelled from the area, pisco production dominated that of wine in Peru.